PrincetonUniversity/hpc_beginning_workshop/mpi4py/README.md

 ## Challenge

-Write a Python code using `mpi4py` using 2 processes where process 0 sends the number 42 to process 1 which prints it out.
+Write a Python code called `send_recv.py` using `mpi4py` with 2 processes where process 0 sends the number 42 to process 1 which prints it out.
 Write your code based on [these examples](https://mpi4py.readthedocs.io/en/stable/tutorial.html#point-to-point-communication).